senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

     info = response.result
     ```

-1. **Problem:**  Code to access Senzing via transpiled gRPC interface differs from native Senzing SDK interface.
+1. **Problem:**  Code to access Senzing via transpiled gRPC interface differs from Senzing SDK interface.
-   So you would have to write it one way to access via gRPC and a different way to access natively.
+   So you would have to write it one way to access via gRPC and a different way to access via Senzing SDK.
-   Native Senzing SDK access look like this:
+   Senzing SDK access look like this:

     ```console
     try: